The first show of the “Silk Peace Art Road” – SPAR – Installation

 The installation which is all in all about 20 square metres comes in two specially constructed, very sturdy wooden boxes (in total 200 kilos).
 Each of the four panels weigh 16 kilos, so the boxes are the heaviest part.

 Each panel measures 100 cm in width, 250 cm in height and is 1,2 centimetre thick.
 Add to that the podiums and the paintings above the panels and we are close to a height of 350 cm.
-In case the installation must be places in a room with lower ceilings, one may possibly place the panels on the cloth directly on the floor.
+In case the installation must be placed in a room with lower ceilings, one may possibly place the panels on the cloth directly on the floor.

 As a point of departure, the conditions outlines below apply – but Oberg is willing to discuss them on a case-by-case basis to realise a win-win cooperative project: